ShoaibWaseem/distributed-probabilities/README.md

 - Can use any library to test

 ## Further Solutions
-A second class has been created which differs from the Assumptions and Constraints that was placed.
+On a branch called "with-treemap", a second class has been created which differs from the Assumptions and Constraints that was placed.
 This solution utilises collections to create an ordered map which can then be used as an entryset to check all probabilities.
 This solution also allows the addition of probabilities to be greater than 1.

-## Things I could improve
-- Calling both classes through an interface which implements next num would let me clean up the code.